-The Wee Harlequin Bug is shaped like shield or armor (armour).
+The Wee Harlequin Bug is shaped like shield or armor.
+A glossy black body has two red spots in the center of its back and a red-rimmed ridge near the head.
 Its red and black coloring should be sufficient warning to those who might bother it.
 As a member of the Stink Bug family, it is capable of emitting a repugnant odor when threatened.
-Their small size may also be part of the reason why this species is so successful.
+Its small size may also be part of the reason why this species is so successful; it is difficult to see them.
 It can be found in all three countries in North America, but it is not known to be a pest in any of them.

-In warm months, expect to find them in parks, fields and meadows visiting flowers and vegetable plants.
+In warm months, expect to find Wee Harlequin Bugs in parks, fields, and meadows where they are visiting flowers and vegetable plants.
 They particularly like plants in the Verbascum genus.
-They eat snapdragons, grapes, columbine and raspberries.
+They eat snapdragons, grapes, columbine, and raspberries.
 Two generations can be produced in the warmer regions of the south, while only one generation is produced in the north.

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.